sarveshveer12345-maker/ola-ride-performance-analysis/README.md

 Using SQL, key business queries were performed to extract insights such as successful bookings, ride distance trends, cancellation counts, and top customers.
 These insights were then visualized in Power BI through an interactive dashboard to monitor ride efficiency, revenue distribution, and operational performance.

+This project focuses on SQL-driven data analysis combined with Power BI visualization to evaluate ride performance, revenue trends, customer behavior, and operational efficiency.
 ---

 ## Business Context